roadwarriorslive/Pipulate/README.rst

     rows = (1, 20)
     cols = ('a', 'b')

+It's good to switch from using GSheet file-names to their unique "keys" for the sake of avoiding future confusion about which document you're working on.
 Be sure to use the long string of characters copied out of a Google Sheet URL for the key.
 That's the long string of alphanumeric gobbledygook not broken up by slashes.
 The tab_name is always "Sheet1" on a freshly-made sheet.
 If you rename it or want to manipulate a different tab, be sure to make it match this.
 The rows and cols tuple defines the rectangular region you will want to manipulate.

 It may happen that you don't have a Google Sheet set up and have NOTHING in mind for this first experience.
 Okay, go to a new cell in Jupyter Notebook and